marklogic/node-client-api/CONTRIBUTING.md

 ## <a name="issue"></a> Found an Issue?
-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Issue Tracker][issue tracker].
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Issue Tracker](https://github.com/marklogic/node-client-api/issues).
 Even better you can submit a Pull Request with a fix for the issue you filed.

 ## <a name="feature"></a> Want a Feature?
-You can request a new feature by submitting an issue to our [GitHub Issue Tracker][issue tracker].
+You can request a new feature by submitting an issue to our [GitHub Issue Tracker](https://github.com/marklogic/node-client-api/issues).
 If you would like to implement a new feature, first create a new issue and discuss it with one of our project maintainers.

 ## <a name="submit"></a> Submission Guidelines